 All individuals, partnerships, corporations, and sole proprietors conducting business within city limits are required to file a business license with the City on an annual basis.
 In accordance with Sonoma Municipal Code 5.04, "it is unlawful for any person to transact and carry on any business, trade, profession, calling or occupation in the city without first having procured a license from the city...".
 This includes subcontractors, independent contractors, non-profits and home-based businesses in the city.
 Issuance of a business license should not be construed as authorization to conduct a business, unless the business complies with all federal, state and local regulations.
 The City of Sonoma business license period is January 1 through December 31 of each year.
 All annual licenses are due and payable in advance on the first day of February.
 For new businesses within the city, the business license tax is due prior to the opening of the business.
 City Municipal Code sets the business license tax as a flat rate and not on a gross receipts basis.
 For most businesses, not all, the license is an annual fee plus an additional charge based on number of employees.

 New Application - You can start a new application a few different ways: in person, online, or via mail.
 The actual process to apply for a business license only takes a few minutes.
 No payment will be required until your application has been reviewed and accepted.
-You will receive an email or letter verifying the receipt of application.
+You will receive an email verifying the receipt of application.
 After the business taxes are paid a business license account number will be issued.
 A certificate will be mailed to you once the process is completed.

 This process may also include the City Planning Department (for zoning, signing, home occupation, use, etc); the City Public Works Department (issues involving utilities); Fire Department (clearance for fire codes) and/or the Police Department (security issues).
 Please allow sufficient time for approvals prior to start of business.
 Depending upon the complexity of the business, some applications may require additional processing time.